Weinstadt-Endersbach An entire universe exists beyond our physical senses, but those with hardened hearts and minds don’t see it.

 Wait—Om is so powerful—am I putting a destructive force in motion with my chanting?
 Could I be creating an earthquake on the other side of the planet?
 Or a tsunami?
 Or some other catastrophe?

 Suddenly my throat seemed paralyzed.
 For the first time in 35 years, I found myself unable even to begin to chant.
 The notion that Om could initiate a destructive butterfly effect spanning the globe seemed completely crazy, but I was afraid to risk it.

 I opened my eyes.
 I wasn’t going to chant.
 I got up from my chair and went back to the house.
 I told no one what had happened, not even Marcela.

 Now this “intuitive” woman had a message for me, three weeks later.

 “I’m being told to tell you,” she said slowly, “that it’s okay to chant Om.”

 My jaw went slack.

 “Does that mean anything to you?” she said.
 Apparently it didn’t mean anything to her.

-Joan nodded pleasantly, then proceeded to deliver another message that precisely addressed another question that had troubled me for a few weeks—again, something that I had discussed with no one, and something that she could never have guessed.
+Joan nodded pleasantly, then proceeded to deliver another message addressing another question that had troubled me for a few weeks—again, something I had discussed with no one, and something no one could possibly have guessed.

-I told her that both messages were very helpful to me, and I thanked her accordingly.
+I told her both messages were very helpful, and I thanked her.